Lens Sharpness, Contrast and Color Rendition

 Here are a couple of image samples that demonstrate the bokeh qualities of the lens:

 Most prime lenses vignette heavily when shot wide open and the same is true for the Nikon 28mm f/1.8G, so no surprises here.
 The good news is that as you stop down to f/2.8, vignetting decreases significantly.
-At f/4.0 vignetting is decreased to about half a stop in the extreme corners.
 The bad news is that from there on it stays about the same, at about half a stop, no matter how much you stop down.
 Take a look at lens vignetting at different apertures (the below numbers are computed as a mean value from all four corners of the frame):

 And here is a graph that shows the spread of light falloff across the image frame, when shot wide open at f/1.8: